plagnollab/DNASeq_pipeline/annotation/README.md

-# New
+# Variant annotation

+## Summary
+The annotation of both coding and non-coding variants was done using the [Variant Effect Predictor](http://www.ensembl.org/info/docs/tools/vep/index.html)(VEP).
+All variants were annotated with [1000 Genomes](www.1000genomes.org) allele frequencies.
+Additionally, coding variants were annotated with allele frequencies from [ExAC](http://exac.broadinstitute.org/).
+Variants were further annotated with Combined Annotation Dependent Depletion (CADD) , Combined Annotation scoRing toOL (CAROL) and CONsensus DELeteriousness (Condel) consequence scores, to assess their functional impact.

+## Code

 The main script for the annotation is ```run_VEP.sh``` which expects as input a single allelic VCF file (only one alternative allele allowed per line) and outputs a VCF file containing the annotations as well as the VEP statistics in HTML format.
 The output VCF file is then parsed by ```processVEP.sh``` which formats the annotation in to separate columns and recodes the genotypes as 0 (WT), 1 (HET), 2 (HOM) or NA for missing.
-This script creates three separate files from one input file: an annotation file, a genotype file and genotype quality file.
+This script creates three separate files from one input file:
+*  annotation file
+*  genotype file
+*  genotype quality file.

 Finally, the output of ```processVEP.sh``` is processed by ```statsVEP.sh``` which does some sanity checks, generates summary stats and plots.

 There are two subdirectories: